techstars/full-stack-challenge/CEB_README.md

   a hack; a separate function adds the data synchronously and trips a flag in the state when the data is ready.
 It works but it is not ideal.

+--Added create function in backend and newCompany form in frontend, both work --Added some bits of styling to React frontend to make it look good --Added details modal for companies
+--Added update route and edit form, both work
+--Added delete route and button, both work